j4ndrw/local-recall/README.md

 ## Credit

-This project is an adaptation of [https://github.com/AbdBarho/ReRecall](ReRecall by AbdBarho).
+This project is an adaptation of [ReRecall by AbdBarho](https://github.com/AbdBarho/ReRecall).
 Kudos to them for starting this project.

 ## Description